Who Is Catherine Zeta-Jones?

 Marriage to Michael Douglas

-In 1998, Catherine Zeta-Jones met celebrated actor Michael Douglas at the Deauville American Film Festival.
+In 1998, Zeta-Jones met fellow actor Douglas at the Deauville American Film Festival.
 According to several reports, soon after they were introduced, he told her, "I want to father your children."
 The pair soon became a couple, despite a 25-year age difference.
 They welcomed their first child together, son Dylan, in August 2000, and later that year they married at New York City's posh Plaza Hotel.
 In 2003, she and Douglas added to their family with the arrival of daughter Carys.

 In 2010, Zeta-Jones put work aside to support her husband through a difficult time: He successfully battled throat cancer, but the family crisis put a strain on them all.
 The following year, Zeta-Jones sought treatment for bipolar II, a type of manic depression, also publicly acknowledging that she had been diagnosed with the mental health disorder.
 At the time, she told InStyle magazine, "I'm not the kind of person who likes to shout out my personal issues from the rooftops but, with my bipolar becoming public, I hope fellow sufferers will know it is completely controllable."
 In April 2013, Zeta-Jones again checked into a treatment center for help with her illness.